Noise crosscorrelations can induce instabilities in coupled driven models: Summary and outlook

 In this work, we have confined ourselves to studying only conserved noises.
-Similar calculations as here can be performed with noise variances than scale differently with $k$, e.g., long-range noises.
-We speculate similar effects will be visible even in that case.
+Similar calculations as here can be performed with noise variances that scale differently with $k$, e.g., long-range noises. { If all the noise correlations defined in (\ref{var1})-(\ref{var3}) become singular for small-$k$ (instead of being conserved noises), there will be no renormalisation of the noise variances, giving us exact exponent identities~\cite{medina}.
+However, the amplitude $D_b$ can still be affected (in particular get reduced) by $ D_\times$ (see, e.g., Ref.~\cite{abmhd} for similar effects).
+A semblance of an instability may be created if the effective $D_b$ can be turned negative this way.
+We look forward to further investigations in this direction.}

+{ We note that the physical effects discussed in the present manuscript will not arise in an analogous coupled nonconserved model, as the fluctuations of any nonconserved variables (away from any critical points) are short-lived and hence are non-hydrodynamic variables, rendering them irrelevant (in the RG sense).
+In this case, the linear theory scaling holds.
+Nonetheless, if there are critical points in the nonconserved models, the critical point fluctuations are long-lived and can alter the linear theory scaling behaviour.
+Whether or not the eventual scaling behaviour will be similar to those in the present studies will depend upon the specific nature of the model system.
+In this regard, it will be useful to construct appropriate coupled models and study them systematically.}